-- under File->Load select Load Scene.
+under File->Load select Load Scene.
 This will pop up a dialog box.
-Select the file named assignment01.lws from the Scenes folder within your copy of the assignment 01 content folder. - If it loads correctly, you should see a mug, an urn, and a candlestick.
+Select the file named assignment01.lws from the Scenes folder within your copy of the assignment 01 content folder.

+If it loads correctly, you should see a green floor, some brown pillars, and the back of a funny looking guy holding a cherry ("Roper").